ZeusLN/zeus-docs/docs/self-custody.md

 ## Custodial ecash in ZEUS

-ZEUS has long allowed users to use Bitcoin custodially with some remote connection types.
 As of ZEUS v0.11, users of the local Embedded LND wallet (AKA the node in the phone) have the option of using ecash using the Cashu protocol.

 Cashu keys are derived from the Embedded LND wallet keys, so if the user backs those up, they can restore the funds after adding the mints they used, back into the app - providing the mint is still operating and hasn't exited with user funds.